-Tipping may common, but so is the angst of figuring out when to do it, how much to tip, and even trickier, when to keep your money in your wallet.
+Tipping may be common, but so is the angst of figuring out when to do it, how much to tip, and even trickier, when to keep your money in your wallet.
 This is especially true when travelling abroad.

 Your time of rest and relaxation shouldn’t be marred by stress over tipping etiquette, and we’re here to take that stress away.
 Customs vary from place to place, so here’s a handy guide to help you be a great guest, no matter where you travel.

-How much should you tip for holidays?
+How much should you tip when on holidays?

 Tipping in the USA and Canada